johnantonn/landmarks-app/README.md

 - Clone the back-end repo [https://github.com/johnantonn/landmarks-server](https://github.com/johnantonn/landmarks-server) and start the server.
 See more details in the repo's README.md.
 - Clone this repo (front-end Angular application) and install its dependencies by running `npm install`.
 - Start the app by executing `ng serve`.
-Navigate to `http://localhost:4200/` where the app is available.
+Navigate to `http://localhost:4200/` where the web app environment is available.

 ## Further Help